+Figure 6.
+Sample images from SES deployment at Station M: a) Typical sample with a variety of organic material on the 25 mm diameter sample plate; b) Detail of sample in (a) showing a small crustacean about 3.9 mm long with legs and gut visible; c) Back-lit image with a large rectangular salp fecal pellet; d) Front-lit image of sample shown in panel c, showing more detail of the same salp fecal pellet.

-Although a detailed analysis of each SES image can be made, its also possible to make simpler measurements in order to get a broad of sedimentation rates during a deployment.
-Fig. 6 shows the mean pixel brightness of each image recorded .
-The brightness values were scaled so that a completely empty sample , resulting in the brightest image, represents a light attenuation factor of 0%.
-A sample completely covered with material reaches about 95% attenuation as a small amount of light still leaks through the sample From this measurement we can see that sedimentation rates were quite high at the beginning of the deployment, then diminishing through June, July, and the first half of August 2012.
+Although a detailed analysis of each SES image can be made, it is also possible to make simpler measurements in order to get a broad perspective of sedimentation rates during a deployment.
+Figure 7 shows the mean pixel brightness of each image recorded between June and November of 2012.
+The brightness values were scaled so that a completely empty sample plate, resulting in the brightest image, represents a light attenuation factor of 0%.
+A sample plate completely covered with material reaches about 95% attenuation as a small amount of light still leaks through the sample.
+From this measurement we can see that sedimentation rates were quite high at the beginning of the deployment, then diminishing through June, July, and the first half of August 2012.
 In the last week of August, a pulse of material was seen with a sudden onset and conclusion, lasting about ten days.
 This pulse of material was followed by highly variable sedimentation rates from mid-September to mid-October.
 Almost no material was collected during the third week of October, and then episodic pulses of material were seen until the end of the deployment in the first week of November.